GSoC2020 Project Report

 Moving on from

--based sparse weight builderFollowing the idea-collection issue, the first target for optimizing the interface was the weight builders.
+lat2SW-based (which usesdia_matrix) to newcoo_matrix-based sparse weight builderFollowing the idea-collection issue, the first target for optimizing the interface was the weight builders.
 The existing approach used the

-was when we’re dealing with data consisting of missing values, in this case, boolean indexing was used for removing missing rows and columns from the created sparse matrix.
-The performance takes a hit due to boolean indexing ofcsr_matrix
+lat2SWmethod which provided the main functionality for constructing a sparse matrix for the regular lattice.
+The main issue while usinglat2SWwas when we’re dealing with data consisting of missing values, in this case, boolean indexing was used for removing missing rows and columns from the created sparse matrix.
+The performance takes a hit due to boolean indexing ofcsr_matrixand this raised concerns for building weight objects for larger data.
+Memory consumption inlat2SWis also high due to the use oflistsinstead ofnp.array.A proper explanation of this issue and how it was solved is given in this blog post.

 Also, check out this notebook for a performance overview.
 These enhancements provided huge benefits both in terms of memory efficiency and faster performance.
 This also made the interface usable with large datasets.